brycewray/hugo-site/content/posts/2021/05/headers-up.md

 My original reason for caring about all this was because I really wanted a way to edit a Pages site's *existing* HTTP headers, specifically for `Cache-Control`.
 But, in recent days, I learned of a relatively new header that I wanted to *add*.

 In case you haven't yet heard, there's a big flap in Websitedom over Google's new tracking method, **[FLOC](https://www.howtogeek.com/724441/what-is-googles-floc-and-how-will-it-track-you-online/)** (Federated Learning of Cohorts).
 I am **not** a FLOC fan by any means; so, when I found a blog post called "[Opting your Website out of Google's FLOC Network](https://paramdeo.com//blog/opting-your-website-out-of-googles-floc-network)," I quickly followed its instructions and added a no-FLOC header to my existing site.
-At that time, the site was on [Vercel](https://vercel.com), which makes such header edits easy through use of a [`vercel.json` configuration file](https://vercel.com/docs/configuration) in the project's top level.
+At that time, the site was on [Vercel](https://vercel.com), which makes such header edits easy through use of a [`vercel.json` configuration file](https://vercel.com/docs/configuration) in the project's top level.[^moreOnFLOC]

+[^moreOnFLOC]: In fairness, I must also note that there are [opposing views](https://seirdy.one/2021/04/16/permissions-policy-floc-misinfo.html) on the need for this.

 Consequently, I now had another reason to learn how to manage a Pages site's HTTP headers.